-Every year I do a vision board and every year I’m amazed when I look back on the previous year’s creation and see how many items on my board have manifested.
+Every year I do a vision board and I’m always amazed when I look back on the previous year’s creation and see how many items on my board have manifested.

 I’ve also noticed a rather dramatic shift in the items that I place on my vision board.
 This shift represents a change in values from “things” to experiences and the deeper longings of my soul.

-When you create a vision board that is in service of your soul, you know you’re on the path to awakening the deepest parts of yourself.
+When you create a vision board that’s in service of your soul, you know you’re on the path to awakening the deepest parts of yourself.

 Let me explain what this shift has looked like in my own life.